RabbitMQ Integration

 Prerequisites

-Section titled “Prerequisites”Before creating the integration, prepare the following:
+Section titled “Prerequisites”Before creating the integration, ensure:

 - Credentials (username and password) with permission to read from the queue.